-Woolworths Group is committed to fostering an inclusive environment where our suppliers ('you', 'your') are a top priority at Woolworths Group.
-This is why we strive to create a supportive environment that ensures everyone can feel valued, respected and have the opportunity to thrive.
+Woolworths Group is committed to fostering an inclusive environment where our suppliers are a top priority.
+This is why we strive to create a supportive environment that ensures everyone can feel valued, respected and feel encouraged to speak up.
 One of our core values is that we 'always do the right thing' - by acting with integrity, honesty and trust at all times.
 Woolworths and its suppliers should act lawfully and ethically and in the best interests of the organisation, so if you see or experience something that's not right, it's important that you speak up.

-We encourage you to raise concerns you have with your buyer or category manager.
+We encourage you to raise concerns you have with your Woolworths contact (e.g. buyer or category manager).
 However, we understand you may not always want to raise matters that way for reasons including:

-- suspected adverse consequences; - an expectation your report may not be dealt with objectively; - the matter has already been raised, but you think it has not been addressed appropriately; or - you wish to remain anonymous
+- suspected adverse consequences; - an expectation your report may not be dealt with objectively; - the matter has already been raised, but you think it has not been addressed appropriately; or - you wish to remain anonymous.

-For that purpose, Woolworths has a Speak Up service, externally hosted by a third-party provider.
+For that purpose, Woolworths has a Speak Up Program, externally hosted by a third party provider.